 Housing costs in Waipahu are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Waipahu is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Waipahu is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Waipahu is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Waipahu who work in food service (12.34%), maintenance occupations (12.06%), and office and administrative support (11.49%).